Kecbm/blog-application/README.md

 ### Chapter 2

+62
+    - Pagination: is the process of dividing a list of objects into a number of pages
+    - Django have the Paginator class to implement pagination

 59
     - SEO-friendly URLs for posts: modify the basic urls to use the slug field and the publish field (`/blog/1/` > `blog/2024/1/1/post-slug/`)